nginx/unit-docs/source/configuration.rst

    * - :samp:`action`/:samp:`pass` (required)
      - Route's destination; identical to :samp:`pass` in a :ref:`listener
-       <configuration-lstnr>`.
-If you omit :samp:`match`, requests are passed
+       <configuration-listeners>`.
+If you omit :samp:`match`, requests are
-       unconditionally; to avoid issues, use no more than one such step per route, placing it last.
+       passed unconditionally; to avoid issues, use no more than one such step per route, placing it last.

 An example: